-The class is available to anyone with a Free, Plus, or All-Access membership in the Wisdom Experience, our new membership platform.
-If you’ve already joined, you can access lesson 1 now—click here to start lesson 1!
+The class is available to anyone with a Free, Plus, or All-Access membership in the Wisdom Experience, our membership platform.
+If you’ve already joined, click here to start lesson 1!

 You’ll need to be logged in to access the Masterclass.
-If you don’t have an account yet, you can go to the lesson 1 page and make a Free account via the form you’ll see.
+If you don’t have an account yet, you can go to the lesson 1 page and make a Free account via the form you’ll see there.

 In this class, you’ll get, for free, 15+ hours of direct teaching from one of the most renowned translators, interpreters, and thinkers in the Buddhist world—Thupten Jinpa, who has worked for years as His Holiness the Dalai Lama’s principal English interpreter.
 We hope you enjoy this truly precious offering.